-- By David FrancisDavid Francis is a senior reporter for Foreign Policy, where he covers international finance.
-An award-winning journalist, David has reported from all over Europe, Nigeria, Kenya, Mexico, and Afghanistan on terrorism, national security, the geopolitics of energy, global economics, and the European financial crisis.
-His work has been published in outlets including the Christian Science Monitor, the Financial Times Deutschland, Slate, and SportsIllustrated.com., Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
+- By David FrancisDavid Francis was a senior reporter for Foreign Policy, where he covered international finance., Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
 He has written for the magazine since 2012 and is a graduate of Harvard University.

 Former FBI Director James Comey will tell a Senate panel Thursday that President Donald Trump pressured him to drop the bureau’s investigation of former National Security Advisor Michael Flynn, according to prepared remarks released Wednesday.

 Comey’s testimony before the Senate Intelligence Committee comes as U.S. spy chiefs refused on Wednesday to answer questions about their own conversations with Trump, which reportedly involved separate entreaties from the president to scupper the FBI investigation of Flynn.

 According to Comey, Trump told the FBI director in a March 30 phone call that “he had nothing to do with Russia, had not been involved with hookers in Russia, and had always assumed he was being recorded when in Russia,” referring to an unverified intelligence report alleging Russian prostitutes urinated on a bed — while Trump watched — in a hotel room where former President Barack Obama and his wife, Michelle Obama, once slept.
 Trump has denied this, claiming he’s a “germaphobe.”